-- 17. We have provided you with: - (a) Access to all information of which we are aware that is relevant to the preparation of the consolidated financial statements such as records, documentation and other matters - (b) Additional information that you have requested from us for the purpose of the audit - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence - 18.
-We have made available to you all minutes of the meetings of Council and committees of Council (or summaries of actions of recent meetings for which minutes have not yet been prepared) held through the year to the most recent meeting on May 12, 2020. - 19.
+- 15. We have provided you with: - (a) Access to all information of which we are aware that is relevant to the preparation of the consolidated financial statements such as records, documentation and other matters - (b) Additional information that you have requested from us for the purpose of the audit - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence - 16.
+We have made available to you all minutes of the meetings of members, directors and committees of directors (or summaries of actions of recent meetings for which minutes have not yet been prepared) held through the year to the most recent meeting on the following date: April 9, 2021. - 17.
 We also have made available to you all significant contracts, including amendments, and agreements and have communicated to you all significant oral agreements.
-We have complied with all aspects of contractual agreements that would have a material effect on the consolidated financial statements in the event of noncompliance, including all covenants, conditions or other requirements of all outstanding debt. - 20.
-There are no transactions of a material nature, individually or in the aggregate, that have not been properly recorded in the accounting records underlying the consolidated financial statements. - 21.
+We have complied with all aspects of contractual agreements that would have a material effect on the consolidated financial statements in the event of noncompliance, including all covenants, conditions or other requirements of all outstanding debt.

+- 18. There are no transactions, events or conditions of a material nature, individually or in the aggregate, that have not been properly recorded in the accounting records underlying the consolidated financial statements, including those related to the COVID-19 pandemic. - 19.
 We confirm the completeness of the information provided regarding the identification of related parties.
-We have disclosed to you the identity of the County's related parties and all related party relationships and transactions of which we are aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, commitments, guarantees, non-monetary transactions and transactions for no consideration for the year ended December 31, 2019, as well as related balances due to or from such parties at the year end.
+We have disclosed to you the identity of the County's related parties and all related party relationships and transactions of which we are aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, commitments, guarantees, non-monetary transactions and transactions for no consideration for the year ended December 31, 2020, as well as related balances due to or from such parties at the year end.
 These transactions have been properly measured and disclosed in the consolidated financial statements.